-- licences or notices issued under the Protection of the Environment Operations Act 1997 - NSW Department of Environment and Conservation (DEC) Director General's requirements under Part 4 of the Environmental Planning and Assessment Act 1979.
+- licences or notices issued under the Protection of the Environment Operations Act 1997 - environmental assessment requirements under Part 4 of the Environmental Planning and Assessment Act 1979.

 The procedures and methodologies contained in this document will undergo regular review, coinciding with the five-yearly review of the Regulation required by the Subordinate Legislation Act 1989.